RuslanTsykaliak/INDEX-PHL/README.md

 ## Project Description

 IndexPHL is designed as an AI-powered civic guide to help Philadelphia residents, particularly newcomers and underserved communities, quickly find essential local resources such as food assistance, housing options, healthcare services, transportation information, and more.
+This project was built for the Code & Coffee Philly Tech Week Hackathon.
 Our goal is to consolidate scattered information from sources like OpenDataPhilly into a simple, accessible, and searchable platform.

 ## Problem & Solution